Richard T. Cassidy

 The punitive damage portion of this $2.3 million dollar verdict in a hazing case, Brueckner v.
 Norwich University, 169 Vt.
 118; 730 A.2d 1086 (1999), was reversed by a split decision on appeal, but the award of compensatory damages was upheld and established the important legal proposition that a University may be responsible for the acts of hazing committed by student leaders authorized to orient and indoctrinate first-year students.
 W. Kaplin and B. Lee, The Law of Higher Education, at 312.
 (4th Edition, Jossey-Bass (2007)).

-Other notable results include the recovery of many hundreds of thousands of dollars in a number of employment discrimination cases, a $700,000 settlement in a slip and fall case, and this year, a $3.6 million dollar settlement in a combined employment/commercial dispute.
+Other notable results include the recovery of many hundreds of thousands of dollars in a number of employment discrimination cases, a $700,000 settlement in a slip and fall case, a $620,000 settlement in a wrongful death claim based on a falling tree and, a $3.6 million dollar settlement in a combined employment/commercial dispute.

 Areas of Practice